cloudflare/cloudflare-docs/content/rules/configuration-rules/settings.md

 [^3]: Browser Integrity Check blocks access to pages based on specific HTTP headers commonly abused by spammers.

-[^4]: Cloudflare Apps is a platform for sharing high-quality apps that anyone with a website can use.
+[^4]: Cloudflare Apps, now deprecated, is a platform for sharing high-quality apps that anyone with a website can use.

 [^6]: Zaraz gives you complete control over third-party tools and services for your website, and allows you to offload them to the Cloudflare global network.